Why You Can't Afford to Be Bad at Bookkeeping

 Maintaining your books isn't something you should do solely as a tax-savings strategy; it can also prevent you from losing your sanity and getting dragged into a potential lawsuit over commingling your funds.
 Here are five significant reasons for maintaining a separate checkbook and set of books for each of your businesses:

 1. Corporate veil.
-Maintaining a separate checkbook substantiates the corporate veil, one of the primary reasons for forming a new corporation.
+First and foremost, maintaining a separate checkbook substantiates the corporate veil, one of the primary reasons for forming a new corporation.
 Having a separate checkbook shows you recognize the company is its own distinct entity.
-Furthermore, separate checkbooks should encourage you not to commingle personal and business funds.
+Furthermore, separate checkbooks will hopefully encourage you not to commingle personal and business funds.

 2. Tax savings.
 Separate banking will improve bookkeeping procedures, prevent payments from being missed, and provide better records to improve your tax return.